 So if you want to, like, put someone like me in a story, you need these four totally important traits.
 Leave one out, and you just have some cheap knockoff of me, and that would just be, like, so tacky.
 Oh my God.

-...right?
+- ...right?
 Yeah, 4.
 Being rich, is like, totally awesome, but you just need a good credit card.
-And if there isn't a mall to hang out, there should be some good stores around to shop in.
+And if there isn't a mall or shopping district to hang out, or something, there should be some good stores around to shop in.
 If there isn't either, you totally have my sympathies.
-Heck, give my friends and me a call.
-We will help you move.
-I am so dead serious.
+Heck, give my friends and me a call, and we'll help you move.
+I am so, like, dead serious.
 Towns like that are for, like, no one.

 Oh, and I totally know that I'm, like, not a real person in real life, or anything.
-I'm some kind of stereotype, you know, like parroting teens in The Eighties and The Nineties, or some junk.
-Sometimes people like to use me as like, an example for like, how kids don't know how to, you know, speak well, or something?
+I'm some kind of stereotype, you know, like parroting teens in The '80s and The '90s, or some junk.
+Even nowadays, though nobody seriously talks like this anymore, I've become, like, the default "vapid white girl" dialect.
 And I'm also, like, intertwined with the Dumb Blonde troop now, I mean trope.
 And I don't care what what Mitzy Connor said, this is NOT a dye job!
 Puhleez!

 Also, totally not related to that Uncanny Valley Girl.
 She's, like, soooooo weird.
 For sure!

 Like, Examples (totally):